 Learning to cook for yourself is a skill that we think everyone should master.
-This doesn’t mean that you should be setting goals to be the next Masterchef, but knowing your way around a few dishes will help you to take better care of yourself and impress future dinner party guests too.
+This doesn’t mean that you should be setting goals to be the next MasterChef, but knowing your way around a few dishes, and around the kitchen with a frying pan, wok pan, or pot will help you to take better care of yourself and impress future dinner party guests too.

 Here are some simple ingredients and dishes that you should learn to master as a home cook.

 There are many ways to cook a good steak: in a frying pan, under a grill, over an open fire… Pick your poison and practice your skills.
 Knowing your way around a cut of meat can help you throw together loads of different meals.
 You can dress it up or keep it simple and healthy for whatever the occasion requires.

 Keep in mind that different cuts require different techniques.
 For example, picanha is renowned for going great over an open flame, so you can impress your pals at your next barbeque.